-The harp is an instrument not commonly used in popular music, but when you hear it, its stringed melodies are extremely obvious and notable.
-Even more so, Black femmes playing the harp and being recognized for their musical contributions is not a common occurrence.
+The harp is an instrument not commonly used in popular music, but when you hear it, its stringed melodies really stand out.
+What is even rarer is Black women harpists being recognized for their musical contributions.

 My most recent posts on my AfroAtonality page via Instagram address the musical contributions of Dorothy Ashby, a Black woman harpist.
-Through that post I began to ponder how the harp’s incorporation into popular music (especially jazz and hip-hop) came to be.
-Through vignettes, readers will get a peek into how Black femmes pushed and continue to drive the sonic innovations of pop through their playing of the harp.
+Through that post, I began to think about how the harp’s incorporation into popular music (especially jazz and hip-hop) came to be.
+Let’s explore how Black women have pushed and continue to drive the sonic innovations of pop through their playing of the harp.

 Dorothy Ashby was trained under the tutelage of Velma Fraude at Cass Tech High in Detroit.
 She revolutionized how the harp was played and integrated into more popular music forms.
-She began as a jazz pianist playing alongside her father who was a guitarist.
-In the 50s, after graduating from Cass, Dorothy attended Wayne State Uni and played piano, but went back to playing harp and worked to break into Detroit’s jazz scene which wasn’t easy.
+She began as a jazz pianist playing alongside her father, who was a guitarist.
+In the 50s, after graduating from Cass, Dorothy attended Wayne State University and played piano.
+However, she soon went back to playing harp and began working on breaking into Detroit’s jazz scene, which wasn’t easy.

-Dorothy stated with attention to her experiences as a Black woman playing harp, “It’s been maybe a triple burden in that not a lot of women are becoming known as jazz players.
+About her experience as a Black woman harpist, Dorothy said, “It’s been maybe a triple burden in that not a lot of women are becoming known as jazz players.
 There is also the connection with Black women.
 The audiences I was trying to reach were not interested in the harp, period – classical or otherwise – and they were certainly not interested in seeing a Black woman playing the harp.”

-Today, Dorothy’s music has been sampled by a multitude of artists including Flying Lotus, Pete Rock and C.L.
+Today, Dorothy’s music has been sampled around 159 by a multitude of artists, including Flying Lotus, Pete Rock and C.L.
 Smooth, Madlib, Mac Miller, The Pharcyde, Drake, Kanye West, and many others.
-Observing the amount of times her compositions were sampled rounds up to 159 times.

-Just as Ashby received training at Cass Tech High under Velma Fraude, so did Alice Coltrane Turiyasangitananda.
-Alice is known for her highly spiritual, cosmic harp and piano playing.
+Just as Ashby received training at Cass Tech High under Velma Fraude, so too did Alice Coltrane Turiyasangitananda.
+Alice is known for her highly spiritual, cosmic harp and piano music.
 Her first encounters with music were at the tender age of 9, playing organ and singing at Mount Olive Baptist Church.
-Growing up in Detroit, she would encounter jazz, classical music, blues, eventually becoming very fond of jazz.
+As she grew up in Detroit, she encountered jazz, classical music, and blues, eventually becoming very fond of jazz.

-In the latter years of the 1950s to 1960, Alice was wedded to singer Kenny “Pancho” Hagood.
-They would travel through Paris playing with the best jazz musicians of the time (e.g. Hazel Scott, Kenny Clarke).
-Eventually she met Bud Powell, who became her musical mentor, teaching her the ins and outs of bebop piano.
-By 1960, Alice had learned a ton, and ended up divorcing Kenny, leading her back to Detroit.
+In 1960, Alice married singer Kenny “Pancho” Hagood.
+They traveled through Paris playing with the best jazz musicians of the time (e.g. Hazel Scott, Kenny Clarke).
+However, the two would soon divorce, leading her back to Detroit.
+Before she left, she met Bud Powell, who became her musical mentor and taught her the ins and outs of bebop piano.

-Her relationship with her husband John Coltrane, jazz legend, undeniably influenced her works, with his modal compositions and very free, adventurous performance style.
-However, what inspired her even more so was the spiritual journey she embarked upon following his death in 1967.
+Her relationship with her second husband John Coltrane, a jazz legend, undeniably influenced her works; with his modal compositions and very free, adventurous performance style, it would be hard to avoid that.
+However, what inspired her even more was the spiritual journey she embarked upon following his death in 1967.
 When John passed, Alice was grieving heavily and met guru Swami Satchidananda.
-Having had a spiritual awakening, Alice dedicated her life to God’s service through her music.
+Her spiritual awakening led to Alice dedicating her life to God’s service through her music.

-Musicologist Tammy L. Kernodle wrote an article that considered not only the relationship between Alice and John + music and spirituality, but also Alice’s contribution to furthering experimentation in jazz composition.
-Kernodle points explicitly to Alice’s use of Middle-Eastern, Indian, and African instruments and modes in her compositions.
+Musicologist Tammy L. Kernodle wrote an article that discussed not only the relationship between Alice and John music and spirituality, but also Alice’s contribution to furthering experimentation in jazz composition.
+Kernodle points explicitly to Alice’s use of Middle Eastern, Indian, and African instruments and modes in her compositions.

-Alice has twenty albums, but one of my favorite tracks from her and Pharoah Sanders is below.
+Alice has twenty albums, but one of my favorite tracks from her is her collaboration with Pharoah Sanders.
+Listen here:

 21st Century Black femme harpists and multi-instrumentalists:

 Jess Garland, who is inspired by Ashby and Coltrane, took up piano, clarinet, and guitar playing as a youth.
-She would play “Lean On Me” on the piano at her grandmothers’ house.
+She would play “Lean On Me” on the piano at her grandmothers’ house as she grew up.
 While attending Southern Methodist University, she began teaching guitar.
 According to a short bio,

 “Today the Dallas, Texas native has opened for musicians such as Madame Gandhi at Babes Fest 2019, and Academy member Gingger Shankar for Fortress Fest Presents Modern Music Series 2018.
 Jess is the President and Founding Director of Swan Strings, a 501c3 non-profit organization for free music education and sound therapy services to North Texas individuals without access.
 She recently released her first single, “GLOW,” available now on all streaming platforms.”

-Musically, Jess is an innovator in that she adds to her harp performances boss loop pedal, and delay effects.
+Musically, Jess is an innovator; she adds boss loop pedal and delay effects to her harp performances.
 She is a strong supporter of collaboration.
 In a recent interview with SPARK!, Jess discusses how she incorporates her musical ventures/performances with the creativity of dancers and poets.

 Ahya’s music magically melds the sounds of soul, pop, classical, and jazz.
 She wondrously takes up as much space as she wants in her performances.
 Ahya’s feature on Kelela’s album Take Me A_Part Remixes displays this perfectly.